ewolff/ewolff.com/book-me.md

 Simply book [a slot](https://calendly.com/eberhard-wolff-swaglab/) for a virtual coffee.
-In a Zoom or Teams call we can get to know each other and discuss potential collaboration in a relaxed way.
+In a Zoom or Teams call we can get to know each other and discuss a potential collaboration.

 <script>
 function decryptEmail(encoded) {